Adolfo Constanzo

-Adolfo de Jesús Constanzo (November 1, 1962 – May 6, 1989) was a Cuban-American serial killer, drug dealer and alleged cult leader who led an infamous drug-trafficking and occult gang in Matamoros, Tamaulipas, Mexico, that was dubbed the Narcosatanists (Spanish: Los Narcosatánicos) by the media.
+Adolfo de Jesús Constanzo (November 1, 1962 – May 6, 1989) was a Cuban-American serial killer, drug dealer and cult leader who led an infamous drug-trafficking and occult gang in Matamoros, Tamaulipas, Mexico, that was dubbed the Narcosatanists (Spanish: Los Narcosatánicos) by the media.
 His cult members nicknamed him The Godfather (El Padrino).
 Constanzo led the cult with Sara Aldrete, whom followers nicknamed "The Godmother" (La Madrina).
 The cult was involved in multiple ritualistic killings in Matamoros, including the murder of Mark Kilroy, an American student abducted, tortured and killed in the area in 1989.

 Early life

 Adolfo Constanzo was born in Miami, Florida, to Delia Aurora González, a Cuban immigrant in 1962.
 She gave birth to Adolfo at the age of 15 and eventually had three children, by different fathers.
 Delia moved to San Juan, Puerto Rico, after her first husband died and remarried there.
 Constanzo was baptized Catholic and served as an altar boy, but also accompanied his mother on trips to Haiti to learn about Vodou.

 Constanzo's family returned to Miami in 1972 and his stepfather died soon after, leaving the family with some money.
 As a teenager, he became apprenticed to a local sorcerer and began to practice a religion called Palo Mayombe, which involves animal sacrifice.
 Delia remarried and his new stepfather was involved in both the religion and drug dealing.
 Constanzo and his mother were arrested numerous times for theft, vandalism and shoplifting.
 He graduated from high school, but was expelled from prep school.

 As an adult, Constanzo moved to Mexico City and met the men who were to become his followers: Martín Quintana, Jorge Montes and Omar Orea.
 They began to run a profitable business casting spells to bring good luck, which involved expensive ritual sacrifices of chickens, goats, snakes, zebras and even lion cubs.
 Many of his clients were rich drug dealers and hitmen who enjoyed the violence of Constanzo's "magical" displays.
 He also attracted other rich members of Mexican society, including several high-ranking corrupt policemen who introduced him to the city's powerful drug cartels.
 His cult was said to be associated with the notable Gulf Cartel.

 Constanzo started to raid graveyards for human bones to put in his nganga, or cauldron.
 Before long, his cult decided that the spirits of the dead that resided in the nganga would be stronger (providing the cult more powerful protection) with live human sacrifices instead of old bones.
-The resulting killings soon totaled more than twenty victims, whose mutilated bodies were found in and around Mexico City.
+The resulting killings soon totalled more than twenty victims, whose mutilated bodies were found in and around Mexico City.
 This process escalated until Constanzo eventually decided that the gang needed the power of a brain from an American student, culminating with the 1989 murder of Mark Kilroy.